arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Overview

 The Opta™ micro PLC is designed to operate in several industrial environments involving crucial processes.
-These processes require controllers to be responsive and precise to manage delicate or sensitive tasks, and capable to handle large sets of conditions within defined parameters in real-time.
-Asynchronous operations or spontaneous events are one of many processes that requires attention at any moment, interrupts is a critical feature to manage these types of events.
+These processes require controllers to be responsive and precise to manage sensitive tasks, and capable to handle large sets of conditions within defined parameters in real-time.
+Asynchronous operations or spontaneous events are one of many processes that requires attention at any given moment, and interrupt is a critical feature to control and optimize these types of events.

 The **Interrupt**, a basic yet vital feature, is available on Opta™ to handle time-sensitive and unexpected events based on state changes.
 This tutorial will help you to implement interrupts on Opta™ using the [Arduino IDE](https://www.arduino.cc/en/software) found within Arduino ecosystem tools.